 Professor Jane Farmer

-Professor Farmer worked in Scotland as Co-Director of the Centre for Rural Health Research at University of the Highlands and Islands from 2006-10 and was then Head of the La Trobe University Rural Health School in Bendigo, Victoria from 2010-13, followed by senior research leadership positions at La Trobe until 2016.
-She has led or participated in several studies in rural maternity care, community hospitals and rural health services that informed Scottish government policy.
+Jane worked in Scotland as Co-Director of the Centre for Rural Health Research at University of the Highlands and Islands from 2006-10 and was then Head of the La Trobe University Rural Health School, Australia from 2010-13, followed by senior research leadership positions at La Trobe University, Melbourne until 2016.

 Public and Environmental Health; Aged care; Entrepreneurship; Innovation; Social enterprise; Social impact; Service Design